Sign in Create account

 Sew in any ends you won't be using for sewing up.

 With right sides facing out, sew up the back seam of the body, leaving the bottom edge open to stuff.
-Stuff the head and body, stuffing the legs lighter than the rest to make it easier to sew up the middle to make his legs.
+Stuff the head and body, stuffing the legs lighter than the rest to make it easier to sew up the middle to define his legs.

 Backstitch in white just above his feet to define his feet/trousers, and backstitched down from his white shirt.
-You could continue and white in his lapels, bottom of the coat etc.
+You could continue and white in his lapels, bottom of the coat, etc.

-Embroider his facial features, use tiny beads for his eyes or you can make small french knots, also sew in 2 sideburns to make him look a little more suave.
+Embroider his facial features, use tiny beads for his eyes or you can make small French knots, also sew in 2 sideburns to make him look a little more suave.

 Don't forget his fangs!